don-v/JSBooks/EloquentJS_3rdEd/P0_Intro/notes/00_Introduction.md

 In actuality, it mostly makes findings problems in your programs harder because the system will not point them out to you.

+This flexibility also has its advantges, though.
+It leaves space for a lot of techniques that are impossible in more rigid languages, and as one will see (for example in C10), it can be used to overcome some of JS' shortcomings.

+There have been several JS versions.
+ECMAScript version 3 was the widely supported version in the time of JS' ascent to dominance, roughly between 2000 and 2010.
+Ambitious version 4 was attempted, but politically diffiuclt, so it was abandoned in 2008, which lead to a less ambitious v5 in 2009. v6 came out in 2016, which included many updated originally planned for v4.

+The fact that the language is evolving means that browsers have to constantly keep up, and if one is using an older browser, it may not support every.
+The language designers are careful to not make any changes that could break existing programs, so new browsers can still run old programs.
+In this book, teach uses the JS version from 2017!

 <!-- HERE -- what is javascript! -->